DevTaehong/DevTaehong/README.md

 👋 Hey there, I'm Taehong Min!

-💻 Fluent in React, JavaScript, and SQL.
+💻 Fluent in React, and JavaScript.
 Crafting clean and efficient code is my forte.
 I thrive on challenges that push my coding skills to new heights.

 🚀 When I'm not immersed in code, you'll find me hitting the gym or exploring new workout routines.
 I believe in the power of a healthy body to fuel a creative mind.